subpop/command-line-assistant/docs/source/man/clad.8.rst

     * **Changing databases in the config file**

-        By default, `clad` will use an uncrypted sqlite database to hold history and some other informations.
+        By default, `clad` will use an uncrypted sqlite database to hold history and some other information.
 If you want to change this default, you can simply comment the sqlite configuration and add either `postgres` or `mysql`/ `mariadb` configs instead, like this::